amanshah11/Gov-press-release-emailer/README.md

 ## 📬 What You Get

-Every morning at **7:30 AM IST**, a `.docx` lands in your inbox:
+Every evening at **11:00 PM IST**, a `.docx` lands in your inbox:

-- 📋 All press releases from the previous day
+- 📋 All press releases published that day
-- 🏛️ Grouped by Ministry
+- 🏛️ Correctly grouped by Ministry
 - 🔗 Each title is a clickable link to the full release on pib.gov.in
 - 🔢 PRID reference number for each release
 - 📄 Page numbers, header, footer, auto-timestamp